 Sponsored by Community Living Wallaceburg

-This award has been created to recognize a candidate who has helped promote a more inclusive community, where all people participate proudly.
-The successful candidate will be a student who has taken steps to include people with intellectual disabilities in school and/or community activities or provided leadership by encouraging others to do the same.
-The candidate should highlight examples of their volunteer work in their school and/or community.
+This award has been created to recognize a candidate who has helped promote a community, where all people feel empowered to be valued citizens.
+The successful candidate will be a student who has taken steps to include people who face a barrier in their community.
+The candidate should be able to demonstrate examples of their work in school and/or community activities or providing leadership to encourage others to do the same.
+We also encourage the candidate to include examples of any volunteering that have undertaken in their application.

 CMHA Ride Don't Hide Mental Health Champion Award